skanagavelu/REST-Less/README.md

 # Corner cases:

 1. if one of the header is added for the url then neeed to expired old entries
+2. Cache should consider failure response, and successful reesponse differently